Better NTK Conditioning: A Free Lunch from (ReLU) Nonlinear Activation in Wide Neural Networks: Relaxing the constraint on top layers

 and its eigenvalues as

-By Theorem \ref{thm:gradient_angle_approx}, we have $\cos \phi < \cos \theta_{in}$, when $\theta_{in} = o(1/L)$ and $\theta_{in}\ne 0$.
+By Theorem \ref{thm:gradient_angle_approx}, we have $\cos \phi < \cos \theta_{in}$, when $\theta_{in} \ll 1$ and $\theta_{in}\ne 0$.
 Hence, we have the following relations

-which immediately implies $\kappa < \kappa_0$.
+which immediately implies $\kappa_a < \kappa_b$.

 When comparing ReLU networks with different depths, i.e., network $f_1$ with depth $L_1$ and network $f_2$ with depth $L_2$ with $L_1 > L_2$, notice that in Eq.(\ref{eq:pf_eigen_ntk_deep}) the top eigenvalue $\lambda_1$ monotonically decreases in $\phi$, and the bottom (smaller) eigenvalue $\lambda_2$ monotonically increases in $\phi$.
-By Theorem \ref{thm:gradient_angle_approx}, we know that the deeper ReLU network $f_1$ has a better data separation than the shallower one $f_2$, i.e., $\phi_{f_1} > \phi_{f_2}$.
+By the proof of Theorem \ref{thm:gradient_angle_approx}, we know that the deeper ReLU network $f_1$ has a better separation than the shallower one $f_2$, i.e., $\phi_{f_1} > \phi_{f_2}$.
 Hence, we get

 Therefore, we obtain $\kappa_{f_1} < \kappa_{f_2}$.
 Namely the deeper ReLU network has a smaller NTK condition number. \end{proof}